flairNLP/fundus/docs/2_the_article_class.md

 # The Article class

-This tutorial introduces you to the article class and how to access parsed data.
+This tutorial introduces you to the article class and how to access the parsed data.

-## What is an article
+## What is an `Article`

 The `Article` class is the base data container Fundus uses to store information about an article.
-You can find the parsed attributes as well as the article's origin here.
+It contains the parsed attributes as well as the article's origin.
-The parsed information is stored as attributes of the `Article` instance.

-As an example let us print some titles.
+As an example, let's print some titles.

 ````python
 from fundus import Crawler, PublisherCollection